Homesickness is not just for college students.

-Sometimes I miss the structure of my regular life when I'm on the road.
-I feel a bit out of control when I'm not in a routine.
-Take charge of your routine by doing some of the things you would do at home, such as exercise or read, at the same time each day.
+Some travelers miss the structure of their regular lives when they are on the road.
+They feel a bit out of control when they are away from normal routines.
+Take charge of your personal routine by doing some of the things you would do at home, such as exercising or reading, at the same time each day.

 Look for Humor

 Rediscover the habit of smiling by finding something funny to listen to, watch or read.
 Comics, books, YouTube videos, humor websites and TV and radio shows can bring a smile to your face.
-Facing homesickness becomes easier when you realize you haven't lost the ability to smile.
+Facing homesickness becomes easier when you realize you have not lost the ability to smile.

 Change Your Plans

 If your homesickness becomes truly debilitating, consider cutting your trip short and going home or to a place where you have family or close friends.
+There is no reason why you should put yourself through an emotionally crippling travel experience.
 While this solution might not work if you are on a cruise or guided tour, it could help if you are on a long, independent vacation.